Grocery Store Produce Department Design

 2. Use color to create eye-catching designs.

-Analogous harmonies comprise colors that are neighbors on the color wheel, such as red, orange, and yellow.
+The second is Analogous harmonies, which comprise colors neighbors on the color wheel, such as red, orange, and yellow.
 Build an analogous color harmony by displaying, in succession, yellow bell peppers, orange bell peppers, red bell peppers, tomatoes, and radishes.
 A beautiful “ombre” effect can make your produce department Instagram-worthy.

-Complementary color harmonies are created when you juxtapose colors that are opposites or near-opposites on the color wheel.
+Lastly, Complementary color harmonies are created when you juxtapose colors that are opposites or near opposites on the color wheel.
 This type of harmony produces a lively energy because opposite colors optically intensify one another.
 Try a display of yellow bell peppers next to purple eggplant, blueberries next to bright orange kumquats, and strawberries next to limes.

 Create eye-catching color patterns.
-Varying the amount of each color in your “composition” also has an effect on its impact–you don’t have to stick with half-and-half.
-While square and rectangles are the traditional geometric pattern in stores, change things up with spirals of contrasting color.
+Varying the amount of each color in your “composition” also affects its impact–you don’t have to stick with half-and-half.
+While squares and rectangles are the traditional geometric patterns in stores, change things up with spirals of contrasting colors.
 A summer fruit display might include yellow peaches and plums arranged in concentric circles.
 (Don’t make things feel too precious to touch; merchandise fruit “outside” the design as well.)

 Black fixtures will make produce colors appear more intense.
 Make sure they’re wiped down frequently to prevent any appearance of dust.